GiMattia/PyPLUTO/README.md

 The package is provided with a `LICENSE` file which contains the license terms.

-The package is provided with an exstensive documentation in the `Docs` directory.
+The package is provided with an extensive documentation in the `Docs` directory.

 ## Installation Instructions